yawuling/webpack/README.md

 - use the vue-router default

+- select to use vuex

+- judge if the project is a mobile project

-- users can select to use less, sass or css
+- select to use less, scss or css

+- select to use keep-alive page

 - use a standard api config

 - set the mock config

 - set the proxy config

-- select to use keep-alive page